Mamma Mia! (musical): Foreign and touring productions

-The first Chinese production opened on July 11, 2011, at the Shanghai Grand Theatre and closed on January 18, 2012, at Shanghai Cultural Square after a small tour, marking the first time that a blockbuster contemporary Western musical were presented in Mandarin in Shanghai (there was a previous Mandarin production of Beauty and the Beast in Beijing in 1999).
+The first Chinese production opened on 11 July 2011, at the Shanghai Grand Theatre and closed on 18 January 2012, at Shanghai Cultural Square after a small tour, marking the first time that a blockbuster contemporary Western musical wad presented in Mandarin in Shanghai (there was a previous Mandarin production of Beauty and the Beast in Beijing in 1999).
 It was seen by 250,000 people across six venues, with a total of 190 performances.
 Two Chinese actresses, Tian Shui, and Shadow Zhang both played the role of Donna in turn.
 In the following years, the production toured around China from time to time, performing 100~150 shows per year, until 2017.
-A revival of this production is now touring in China again, with the role of Donna played by Adia Chan Chung Ling, a Hong Kong TV/film star and pop singer famous in 1980~90'.
+A revival of this production is now touring in China again, with the role of Donna played by Adia Chan Chung Ling, a Hong Kong actor and pop singer famous in the 1980s and 1990s.

-On January 24, 2012, Mamma Mia! opened in Manila at the Main Theater of the Cultural Center of the Philippines as part of the international Tour.
-The show was originally set to stay only for a week but with the positive response, the organisers decided that it would play until February 19, 2012.
-The show features Sara Poyzer as Donna Sheridan and Charlotte Wakefield as Sophie.
+On 24 January 2012, Mamma Mia! opened in Manila at the Main Theater of the Cultural Center of the Philippines as part of the international tour.
+The show was originally set to stay only for a week but with the positive response, the organisers decided that it would play until 19 February 2012.
+The show featured Sara Poyzer as Donna Sheridan and Charlotte Wakefield as Sophie.
 The cast also included Kate Graham (Tanya), Jenny Dale (Rosie) and David Roberts (Sky).

-A New Zealand tour production of Mamma Mia! opened at the Auckland Civic Theatre on March 4, 2014, featuring an all new set design by John Harding.
+A New Zealand tour production of Mamma Mia! opened at the Auckland Civic Theatre on 4 March 2014, featuring an all-new set design by John Harding.
 International theatre star Deliah Hannah played Donna, and popular New Zealand entertainment icon Jackie Clark plays Rosie.
 The NZ tour visited 11 cities in 2014–2016.

 The musical was originally performed on sailings of Royal Caribbean's Quantum of the Seas but was later moved to Allure of the Seas.
 Unlike other cruise ship performances of musicals, the show is performed in its entirety.

-In Prague, the capital of the Czech Republic, the musical had its premiere on December 12, 2014.
+In Prague, the capital of the Czech Republic, the musical had its premiere on 12 December 2014.
 Czech is the seventeenth language in which the musical was performed.
-At the date of the premiere a record 70,000 tickets were sold.
+At the date of the premiere, a record 70,000 tickets were sold.

-On February 21, 2015, the musical premiered in Warsaw, Poland at Roma Musical Theatre.
+On 21 February 2015, the musical premiered in Warsaw, Poland, at Roma Musical Theatre.

-The Belgrade, Serbia – Terazije Theatre (Pozorište na Terazijama) premiere was on March 27, 2015.
+The Belgrade, Serbia – Terazije Theatre (Pozorište na Terazijama) premiere was on 27 March 2015.

-On June 15, 2015, in Ljubljana, the capital of Slovenia, premiere of Slovene production took place in Križanke Outdoor Theatre as a part of Ljubljana Summer Festival (Poletni festival Ljubljana).
+On 15 June 2015, in Ljubljana, the capital of Slovenia, the premiere of Slovene production took place in Križanke Outdoor Theatre as a part of Ljubljana Summer Festival (Poletni festival Ljubljana).